Internship in Germany Program

 A Great Impact

 Volunteers in Germany play a crucial role in contributing to local well-being and building pathways to understanding within the community.
-As we encourage volunteers to interact with locals and with members of the refugee community, many opportunities are offered on volunteer projects to support education and community development.
+As we encourage volunteers to interact with locals and members of the refugee community, many volunteer projects offer opportunities to support education and community development.

-Our Volunteer and Internship programs in Germany are well-researched, targeted, and suitable for anyone who wants to gain insights into the daily of Arabis and immigrants in Germany.
+Our Volunteer and Internship programs in Germany are well-researched, targeted, and suitable for anyone who wants to gain insights into the daily lives of Arabis and immigrants in Germany.
 We aim to make a long-term difference for the local community through the exchange of ideas and “walking in each other’s shoes”.
-Volunteering and interning is a unique opportunity to genuinely make an impact on your life as well as others including youth, women, refugees, and community members in Halle, Germany.
+Volunteering and interning are unique opportunities to genuinely make an impact on your life as well as on others, including youth, women, refugees, and community members in Halle, Germany.

 Place of Internship ProgramHalle (Saale), Germany